 Each year the Lewis Katz School of Medicine at Temple University (LKSOM) carefully assembles a class of 210 students who have achieved academic excellence and demonstrated a commitment to serving others.
 The diversity of our students includes various ages—from recent college graduates to those changing careers—and students from a wide variety of cultural, socioeconomic and geographic backgrounds.
 Everyone here— both faculty and staff—is invested in helping you become the best physician you can be.

-LKSOM confers the MD degree; the PhD (Doctor of Philosophy); and MS (Master of Science) degrees in Biomedical Sciences and Physician Assistant; and the dual degrees MD/PhD, MD/MA in Urban Bioethics, MD/MPH and MD/MBA.
+LKSOM confers the MD degree; PhD (Doctor of Philosophy) and MS (Master of Science) degrees in Biomedical Sciences; MMS (Master of Medical Science) in Physician Assistant Studies; MA (Master of Arts) in Urban Bioethics; and the dual degrees MD/PhD, MD/MA in Urban Bioethics, MD/MPH and MD/MBA.

 We are a vital part of Temple University and a world-class center of teaching, research and healthcare that offers a total of seven first-professional degree programs.